The page has been translated by Gen AI.

 • PostgreSQL, MariaDB, MySQL, EPAS, Microsoft SQL Server: Allowed per cluster

-1. Verify Object Storage IP via nslookup command on the server
+1. Check the Object Storage IP on the server using the nslookup command

-2. Register rule through Security Group or Firewall service and apply to server
+2. Register a rule through the Security Group or Firewall service and apply it to the server.

 • Target address: Object Storage IP confirmed in ①